McCormack scores 17 as No. 6 Kansas edges Oklahoma, 63-59

 SIDELINED SOONERS

 Oklahoma announced Manek and Hill would miss the game about 45 minutes before tipoff.
 Elijah Harkless started in place of Manek, who is the team’s second-leading scorer at 13.2 points per game.
-Manek and Hill, who is averaging 3.7 points off the bench, must undergo another series of tests before being cleared to return to the team.
+Manek and Hill, who is averaging 3.7 points off the bench, must undergo another series of COVID-19 tests before being cleared to return to the team.

 BIG PICTURE